masatoDeweerdt/Chillix/README.md

       * GithubMaster and project manager
       * Created the Databases and the Trello
-      * Finalizing al the details
+      * Finalizing all the details

 * [Masato Deweerdt](https://github.com/masatoDeweerdt)